getcellm/cellm/README.md

 docker compose -f docker-compose.Ollama.yml -f docker-compose.Ollama.GPU.yml up --detach
 ```

 A GPU is practically required if you want to use larger models than Gemma 2 2b.
-If you want to further speed up when running many requests in parallel, you can use vLLM instead of Ollama:
+And if you want to further speed up when running many requests in parallel, you can use vLLM instead of Ollama:

 ```cmd
 docker compose -f docker-compose.vLLM.GPU.yml up --detach